More about polio

 - There are three serotypes of poliovirus (1, 2, and 3).
 Immunity to one serotype does not protect against the other serotypes.

-- Wild poliovirus type 2 has been eradicated and cases of type 1 and 3 combined are less than two hundred cases worldwide.
+- Wild poliovirus type 2 has been eradicated and cases of type 1 and 3 combined are less than three hundred cases worldwide.

 - Polio can strike at any age but it mainly affects children under age 5.